hairlesshobo/jack-tools/md/rju-osc.md

 /time loc:d
 :   Transport time (in seconds).

-All other jack-osc timing packets are sent at the start of a JACK period as OSC message and have the same
+All other rju-osc timing packets are sent at the start of a JACK period as OSC message and have the same
 shape: